stackforge/fuel-docs/pages/pre-install-guide/0091-glossary.rst

 Heat uses a template that humans can read and write and that can be maintained under source code control.
 See the `Heat wiki <https://wiki.openstack.org/wiki/Heat>`_ for more information.

+Mirantis OpenStack 4.0 and later includes a hardened package that integrates the Heat and Ceilometer projects.
+Fuel automatically deploys Heat into each environment;
+Fuel can optionally deploy Ceilometer on any supported environment.
+See `Heat Deployment Notes` <http://docs.mirantis.com/fuel/fuel-4.0/user-guide.html#heat-deployment-notes>`_ for more information.

 Inktank